arska/chaosbutton/README.md

 # Chaosbutton
 ![Chaosbutton in action](images/chaosbutton.jpg)

-A large red button connected to a Raspbeery Pi bringing chaoos and mayhem to your kubernetes-based service by killing a pod by random
+A large red button connected to a Raspberry Pi bringing chaos and mayhem to your kubernetes-based service by killing a pod by random

 ## How to create an OpenShift service account with a token that does not expire
 ```